Getting older and relationships

 But don't say this to any "self-respecting gay man."
 From my experience, gay men can be awfully conservative sometimes.
 Just look at the "perfect" responses that they give when asked what type of man they're looking for.

 The vast majority of them will always say they want someone who is caring and intelligent and sensitive.
-But when you look at the men they date, they generally seek out someone who is attractive and sexy with a nice body or a big dick.
+But when you look at the men they date, they generally seek out someone who is attractive and sexy with a nice body.
 Of course it's difficult to forge a relationship based solely on sexual attraction, but why shouldn't we admit that we choose our partners based, in part, on this factor?

 If I begin the description of my "ideal man" with his physical characteristics, the gay glee club would surely jump on me for being shallow and superficial.
 The truth is, I wouldn't marry someone simply because they're cute.
 But nor would I marry someone who I do not think is cute.
 If that makes me shallow, then at least I'll be happy.